 Experiments designed to speed up the development of the ability to think scientifically underpin the teaching of many of the science course topics.
 The science teaching takes place in fully equipped laboratories in the Yang Science Centre.
-Boys studying science in the Lower School have access to interactive online resources from Hodder Education.
-This supports the use of mobile technology such as tablets both in and out of the laboratory.
+Boys studying science in the Lower School have access to interactive online textbooks from Kerboodle.
+This supports the use of mobile technology such as laptops both in and out of the laboratory.